false

 *This is the easiest indicator of publication impact to find.
 But be careful: don’t compare their Google Scholar citations with your Scopus citations – Google Scholar’s numbers are usually higher.

-See what is included in a Citation Metrics Report and request help
+Description : See what's included in a Citation Metrics Report

 3. Compare any other relevant aspects of your track records